ISA-tools/2isadoc/nmrml2isa/install.rst

 Windows
 ------------

-Windows users can either install mzml2isa as described below or use a 'ready to go' Windows executable.
+Windows users can either install mzml2isa as described below or use a 'ready to go' Windows executable (no python install required).
 The executables be found on the nmrml2isa `Github release section  <https://github.com/ISA-tools/nmrml2isa/releases>`__.
 See file nmrml2isa_cli.exe.

 Dependencies